ingchips/ING918XX_SDK_SOURCE/examples/platform_companion/doc/index.md

 Note: Platform version is defined in the companion.
 It must be defined properly, otherwise it can bring issues to firmware update, version management, debugging, etc.

+## Using customized RTOS

+Data layout in platform binary has been designed to ease the development of secondary bootloader.
+One shortcoming is that top of stack is fixed to 0x0, therefore customized RTOS can't be used.
+[Another script](../scripts/update_for_rtos.py) is provided to make it work.